What motivates You? God’s Love for You or Your Love of Yourself?

 by Fr.
 Tommy Lane

-Do we really know how much God love us?
-We are reminded of God’s love in the second reading from the Letter to the Hebrews which tells us that Christ came to take away our sin by his sacrifice (Heb 9:26,28).
-There is no end to how much we can meditate on this love of Christ for us.
+Do we really know how much God loves us?
+We are reminded of God’s love in the second reading from the Letter to the Hebrews which tells us that Jesus came to take away our sin by his sacrifice (Heb 9:26, 28).
+There is no end to how much we can meditate on this love of Christ for us:

 May every day be for us another day to grow more intimate with God who loves us.